Resources and information on Robert Burns and on Irvine, grouped under the five menus below

 Janet McGavin, his daughter, widowed by 1851, lived in the house for many years, dying there on 16 Nov.
 1881, aged 86.
 Her death was notified by her cousin John Clark, indicating the continuing close links with the Clarks and, through them, with the Gilroys.

-The items described on this page passed (after the death of William Templeton's wife Nellie, née Clark) to their daughter Janet (Mrs McGavin; no issue), then, via Janet's friend/relation Mrs Elliot (c.1778-1877, aged 99), the adopted mother of Margaret Clark, to Mr Templeton’s grand-niece Margaret Clark, later Mrs Gilroy (grand-daughter of James Clark), who died in October, 1939.
+The items described on this page passed (after the death of William Templeton's wife Nellie, née Clark) to their daughter Janet (Mrs McGavin; no issue), then, via Janet's maternal relation Mrs Janet Elliot (c.1837-1893), the adopted mother of Margaret Clark, to Mr Templeton’s grand-niece Margaret Clark, later Mrs Gilroy (grand-daughter of James Clark), who died in October, 1939.
 Some other Templeton relics were kept by an Irvine relation, John Clark of Muir Drive.

 On his mother's death, Francis Clark Gilroy corresponded with the 'Irvine Herald' in 1939 and Editor William Ross passed the letter to Irvine Burns Club.
 After the war, and after a visit to Irvine Burns Club by his brother Archie Gilroy in 1946, Francis Clark Gilroy renewed contact, offering to gift certain relics.
 These were sent from Australia to Irvine in 1949, and his wife visited Irvine in September that year, formally presenting William Templeton's silk stockings, the snuff box and the dram glass to Irvine Burns Club.